Employer Research Guide

 One way to start figuring out what type of practice might suit you is to review an inventory of legal specialties.
 Here is a fairly comprehensive list, with links to related resources.

-Firsthand is a subscription-based service available to Berkeley Law students that provides access to Vault Industry & Career Guidebooks through this link.
+Vault is a subscription-based service available to Berkeley Law students that provides access to Vault Industry & Career Rankings, Reviews, and Guidebooks.
 Some of the guides are devoted to major legal specialties, including corporate law, litigation, labor and employment, bankruptcy and tax law.
 Vault’s Career Resource Center contains “day in the life” descriptions of attorneys in various jobs.

 Firm Prospects is a searchable online database of attorneys with the ability to filter by a number of useful categories, including firm, location, and practice area.
 Access is free for Berkeley Law students if you set up your account using your Berkeley Law email address.
 More information, including instructional videos, can be found here, as well the link to set up an account.